vrk-kpa/suomifi-ui-components/.styleguidist/introduction.md

 }
 ```

-Don't use ~~!important~~. if really really needed - for specificity hack you can define styles using classNames multiple times `.fi-button.button--custom.button--custom {...}`
+Don't use `!important`.
+If really, really needed you can define styles using classNames multiple times `.fi-button.button--custom.button--custom {...}` for a specificity hack.